Automic Continuous Delivery Automation vs Microsoft Azure DevOps comparison

 Buyer's Guide

-Automic Continuous Delivery Automation is ranked 17th in Release Automation while Microsoft Azure DevOps is ranked 1st in Release Automation with 124 reviews.
+Automic Continuous Delivery Automation is ranked 17th in Release Automation while Microsoft Azure DevOps is ranked 1st in Release Automation with 126 reviews.
 Automic Continuous Delivery Automation is rated 8.0, while Microsoft Azure DevOps is rated 8.2.
 The top reviewer of Automic Continuous Delivery Automation writes "Reduces our time to market considerably with automated and consistent results".
-On the other hand, the top reviewer of Microsoft Azure DevOps writes "Good support, helpful management capabilities, and great Kanban boards".
-Automic Continuous Delivery Automation is most compared with UrbanCode Deploy and Nolio Release Automation, whereas Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management.
+On the other hand, the top reviewer of Microsoft Azure DevOps writes "Allows us to deploy code to production without releasing certain features immediately and agile project management capabilities offer resource-leveling".
+Automic Continuous Delivery Automation is most compared with Nolio Release Automation and UrbanCode Deploy, whereas Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management.
+See our Automic Continuous Delivery Automation vs. Microsoft Azure DevOps report.

 See our list of best Release Automation vendors.